 14. AKS Sneakers, a positive impact at every level of production

 AKS Sneakers helps women living in Pakistan with a great line of fair trade, vegan and organic cotton sneakers AKS Sneakers produce limited editions of sustainable comfortable sneakers that are affordable and fashionable.
 Every piece is made with love.
 Designed in San Francisco, the materials are organic and natural.
 It helps their artisan not to get armed by chemicals and help their health and the environment.

 The Tote Project’s mission is to help end human slavery.
 Every time you buy a tote, you help empower six survivors of sex trafficking to pursue their dream job.
 Spread love and positivity and consider checking out their beautifully crafted bags.
 Together, let’s help raise awareness about human trafficking.

 16. Carry the Future provide critical aid to refugee families in Greece, Jordan, Tanzania, Bangladesh, the US and Mexico

 Children should always be a priority and be cared for.
 Carry the Future partner with trusted organizations to fund projects to improve the children's and families’ quality of life.
 They provide critical aid including clean diapers, baby beds, newborn supplies, hygiene kits, and more.

-17. Made with a Purpose provides stable jobs to women
+17. Made with a Purpose provides stable jobs to women in India

 Created by Reshma Thakkar, each purchase on Made With A Purpose helps women from India to unlock their full potential with a stable job.
 When you empower a woman, you empower a community and help her to educate girls and eliminate child marriage…This Texas-based company opens women’s eyes to a broader world view and explore opportunities they may have never known possible.
-Empowering women from India with ongoing support,

 India’s women are her greatest asset.